TEnders64/OnlinePython_Lectures/FlaskBasic/lecture1.md

 - HTTP Request/Response Cycle
   - What's that look like again?
 - Where does Flask come in?
-  - Flask is going to be able to cover us from front to back and even handle DB communication
+  - Flask is going to be able to cover us from front to back and even handle DB communication (in a couple weeks)
     - We can catch incoming HTTP requests!
     - We can handle <form> data & validate it!
     - We can then do some logic and render pages (templates) with embedded Python in there!